Remi, Nobody's Girl

 Remi, Nobody's Girl (家なき子レミ, Ie Naki Ko Remi) is a 26-episode Japanese anime television series by Nippon Animation, broadcast from 1996 to 1997 in Japan via Fuji Television network as a part of World Masterpiece Theater series.
 The show was directed by Kusuba Kouzo, written by Mayumi Koyama and Michiru Shimada, with character design by Ooshiro Masaru.
 It is an adaption of Sans Famille, an 1878 French novel written by Hector Malot, wherein the titular character is male.

-The Japanese version of the show aired between September 1, 1996 and March 23, 1997.
+The Japanese version of the show aired between September 1, 1996, and March 23, 1997.
 The series was later aired in English and other languages by Animax across its Southeast Asian and South Asian networks under the title Remi, Nobody's Girl.
+The show enjoyed wide popularity in the Arab world and was dubbed into Arabic by the Venus Centre and aired on the TV channel Spacetoon.

 Story

 Remi, Nobody's Girl tells the story of Remi, a cheerful and tender-hearted young girl, who is a singer and lives in a French country town of Chavanon with her mother.
 One day her father returns to the town after a long period working away from home in a city.
 She discovers that she is a "foundling" or an abandoned child and was adopted by Mother Barberin.
 Her foster father, Jerome leaves to work in Paris and expects Mother Barberin to send Remi to the workhouse.
 He returns 10 years later and finds that Remi is still there, and becomes furious and Remi is almost sold to an evil slave trader.

 It is Vitalis, a strolling entertainer, who helps Remi.
 Vitalis discovers her talent for singing and decides to take her in with his troupe.
-Remi starts her journey with Vitalis and his troupe of animals such as the monkey Georicoule and the dogs Capi, Dolce, and Zelbino.
+Remi starts her journey with Vitalis and his troupe of animals such as the monkey Joli-Coeur and the dogs Capi, Dolce, and Zelbino.
 On her journeys with Vitalis and his company, she must endure and overcome many difficulties while looking for her real family.